Looking for the perfect 3 week Australia itinerary to guide your adventures down under? Keep reading for the perfect 3 weeks in Australia!

 Where to Stay in Melbourne

-- Stop at Bells Beach, famous for its world-class surf breaks and natural beauty.
+🚙 Stop at Bells Beach, famous for its world-class surfing waves and natural beauty.

-- Visit the Great Otway National Park, where you can explore rainforests, hike to waterfalls, and spot native wildlife.
+🚙 Visit the Great Otway National Park, where you can explore rainforests, hike to waterfalls, and if you are lucky, spot koalas and kangaroos!

-- Don’t miss the Twelve Apostles, a collection of limestone stacks rising magically from the Ocean.
+🚙 Visit the Twelve Apostles, a collection of limestone stacks rising tall in the Ocean.

 Tips for Driving the Great Ocean Road